How to use ROBOTS and AI tools for survival and decentralization

 Or if you download and install LM Studio, it has an automatic downloader built in, which makes it very easy.

-When you download the files, which could be anywhere from three gigabytes to a hundred gigabytes, depending on the size of the model.
+When you download the files, which could be anywhere from three gigabytes to 100 gigabytes, depending on the size of the model, but typically the ones that you would use on a desktop might only be, let's say, five to 10 gigabytes.

 And that's a very sophisticated AI model.

-Uh you know, because we've looked, we've trained on hundreds of millions of pages of content, including thousands of books, and including millions of scientific uh articles and studies, etc.
+You know, because we've, look, we've trained on hundreds of millions of pages of content, including thousands of books, and including millions of scientific articles and studies, etc.

 So all of the knowledge that is transferred from that will be available to you for free, just at the cost of electricity for running your computer.